matthewjdiaz1/WWAggregate/WWAggregate/README.md

 npm install
 ```
 #### Start server
 Your IP will be displayed here.
-Add it to config file in your root directory to allow graphiql queries.  (http://000.000.0.00:4000/graphiql)
+Add it to config file in your root directory to allow graphiql queries at http://<YOUR_IP_ADDRESS>:4000/graphiql
 ```
 npm run server
 ```